Women's and Gender Studies, Minor

-Six courses (18 hours) are required for the Women's and Gender Studies minor:
+Six courses (18 credit hours) are required for the Women's and Gender Studies minor.

-- Three electives, fulfilled with WGS core courses and/or interdisciplinary courses for WGS credit.
+- Three electives, fulfilled with WGS Core courses and/or Interdisciplinary courses for WGS credit; no more than one elective may be at the 100 level.

-At least two courses, one at the 300 level, must be completed at Roosevelt University.
-All courses counting toward the WGS minor must be passed with a C- or higher.
+- All courses counting toward the WGS Minor must be passed with a C- or higher.